-- A reporting entity is exempt from the disclosure requirements of paragraph 18 in relation to related party transactions and outstanding balances, including commitments, with: - (a) a government that has control, joint control or significant influence over the reporting entity; and - (b) another entity that is a related party because the same government has control, joint control or significant influence over both the reporting entity and the other entity. - If a reporting entity applies the exemption in paragraph 25, it shall disclose the following about the transactions and related outstanding balances referred to in paragraph 25: - (a) the name of the government and the nature of its relationship with the reporting entity (ie control, joint control or significant influence); - (b) the following information in sufficient detail to enable users of the entity's financial statements to understand the effect of related party transactions on its financial statements: - (i) the nature and amount of each individually significant transaction; and - (ii) for other transactions that are collectively, but not individually, significant, a qualitative or quantitative indication of their extent.
-Types of transactions include those listed in paragraph 21. - In using its judgement to determine the level of detail to be disclosed in accordance with the requirements in paragraph 26(b), the reporting entity shall consider the closeness of the related party relationship and other factors relevant in establishing the level of significance of the transaction such as whether it is: - (a) significant in terms of size; - (b) carried out on non-market terms; - (c) outside normal day-to-day business operations, such as the purchase and sale of businesses:
+- 25 A reporting entity is exempt from the disclosure requirements of paragraph 18 in relation to related party transactions and outstanding balances, including commitments, with: - (a) a government that has control, joint control or significant influence over, the reporting entity; and - (b) another entity that is a related party because the same government has control, joint control or significant influence over, both the reporting entity and the other entity. - If a reporting entity applies the exemption in paragraph 25, it shall disclose the following about the transactions and related outstanding balances referred to in paragraph 25: - (a) the name of the government and the nature of its relationship with the reporting entity (ie control, joint control or significant influence);

-^{} SB-FRS 37 Provisions, Contingent Liabilities and Contingent Assets defines executory contracts as contracts under which neither party has performed any of its obligations or both parties have partially performed their obligations to an equal extent.
+SB-FRS 37 Provisions, Contingent Liabilities and Contingent Assets defines executory contracts as contracts under which neither party has performed any of its obligations or both parties have partially performed their obligations to an equal extent.

-- (d) disclosed to regulatory or supervisory authorities; - (e) reported to senior management; - (f) subject to shareholder approval. - Paragraph 9 of SB-FRS 24 provides a definition of related party.
-The Government does not exert control over certain entities that would be deemed as related parties under paragraph 9 of SB-FRS 24.
+- (b) the following information in sufficient detail to enable users of the entity's financial statements to understand the effect of related party transactions on its financial statements: - (i) the nature and amount of each individually significant transaction; and - (ii) for other transactions that are collectively, but not individually, significant, a qualitative or quantitative indication of their extent.
+Types of transactions include those listed in paragraph 21. - 27 In using its judgement to determine the level of detail to be disclosed in accordance with the requirements in paragraph 26(b), the reporting entity shall consider the closeness of the related party relationship and other factors relevant in establishing the level of significance of the transaction such as whether it is: - (a) significant in terms of size; - (b) carried out on non-market terms; - (c) outside normal day-to-day business operations, such as the purchase and sale of businesses; - (d) disclosed to regulatory or supervisory authorities; - (e) reported to senior management; - (f) subject to shareholder approval. - Paragraph 9 of SB-FRS 24 provides a definition of a related party.
+The Government does not exert control over certain entities that would be deemed as related parties under Paragraph 9 of SB-FRS24.
 For example, the Government is a shareholder of certain companies, but these companies operate independently of the Government.
-In view of this, for purposes of complying with the requirements of paragraph 18 of SB-FRS 24, the disclosure of transactions with Government-related entities other than Ministries, Organs of State and other Statutory Boards, are not required unless there are circumstances to indicate that these transactions are unusual and their disclosure would be of interest to readers of the financial statements, e.g. transaction not carried out in normal course of business, not on market terms etc. - In exceptional circumstances, disclosure of certain significant related party transactions could be detrimental to the national interest.
-Under such circumstances, Statutory Boards are exempted from disclosing the particular related party transaction.
-Statutory Boards that intend to exercise this exemption should update the Accountant-General before the end of the financial year to which the relevant transaction relates to.
+In view of this, for purposes of complying with the requirements of paragraph 18 of SB-FRS 24, the disclosure of transactions with Government-related entities other than Ministries, Organs of State and other Statutory Boards, are not required unless there are circumstances to indicate that these transactions are unusual and their disclosure would be of interest to readers of the financial statements, e.g. transactions not carried out in normal course of business, not on market terms etc. - In exceptional circumstances, disclosure of certain significant related party transactions could be detrimental to the national interest.
+Under such circumstances, Statutory Boards are exempted from disclosing the particular related party transactions.
+Statutory Boards are to exercise this exemption should update the Accountant-General before the end of the financial year to which relevant transaction relates to.